enav/jn-rad/README.md

 This project is pretty much underder initial development, we are working on a basic doucmentation, examples and installers.

-PLease refer the wiki page for more details.
+Refer to the [wiki](https://github.com/enav/jn-rad/wiki) page for more details.

 ## Change log: